james2doyle/lit-valid-email/README.md

 # lit-valid-email

-Check is an email address is valid.
+Check if an email address is valid.

 ### Sidenote